kanej/openwit/docs/reviewer_notes.md

 This app is not one of the suggested ideas (I don't know what I was thinking either), instead I decided to look at what a twitter clone on ethereum might look like.

-The frontend is a truffle project built on react, the backend is three interacting ethereum contracts and one lib can be found under the contracts directory:
+The frontend is a truffle project built on react, the backend is three interacting ethereum contracts and one lib that can be found under the contracts directory:

 1. [OpenWit.sol](../contracts/OpenWit.sol) - representing (and deployable on its own) a single blog, the contract governs the blog, but the data of the blog (the text of the entries) is stored off chain on [IPFS](https://ipfs.io)
 2. [OpenWitRegistry.sol](../contracts/OpenWitRegistry.sol) - a contract encapsulating the idea of a community of blogs all governed by a hardcoded and smart contract enforceable Code of Conduct.
 3. [OpenWitOracle.sol](../contracts/OpenWitOracle.sol) - an oracle that determines whether a blog (an OpenWit contract) is in violation of the Code of Conduct
 4. [SharedStructs.sol](../contracts/SharedStructs.sol) - some shared Structs and state enums that are used by both the registry and the oracle

 The frontend website points automatically to a deployed OpenWitRegistry.
-New blogs can be created through it.
+New blogs can be created through the registry, it requires a `0.1 ether` stake from the creator.
+A registry gathers a group of blogs together and provides a mechanism for enforcing a Code of Conduct.
 Owners can update their blogs and perform admin functions (destroy, lock and transfer ownership).
-Any logged in user can request a Code of Conduct review on the entire blog.
+Any logged in user can request a Code of Conduct review on a blog for the registry.

 The Code of Conduct is intentionally stupid, the only rule is that blog entries can't include the word `inheritance`.
 A Code of Conduct Review is requested through the registry contract, which delegates to the Oracle contract.
 An off chain Oracle Service implemented as a node.js process (located at [./oracle/oracleService.js](../oracle/oracleService.js)) monitors the Oracle contract for requests and answers them, it also then triggers an update of the blogs status as considered by the registry.
 A blog in the registry moves through the following states: